 Interval training involves running for a set time or distance, a specified number of times with periods of hard or maximum efforts, intermixed with recovery periods.
 It is important that you include interval training into your endurance training because it simulates what happens to your body in the endurance test.
 For example:

-2. Run for 5 minutes at 75% maximum heart rate
+- Run for five minutes at 75% maximum heart rate

-3. Sprint as fast as you can for 2 minutes
+- Sprint as fast as you can for two minutes

-4. Recover for 2 minutes by jogging.
+- Recover for two minutes by jogging.
 Do not allow your heart rate to drop below 65% maximum heart rate

-7. Jog for 2 minutes at < 65% maximum heart rate
+- Jog for two minutes at < 65% maximum heart rate

-To develop and maintain endurance, try to do one or a combination of these activities three times a week with each continuous session lasting 20-40 minutes.
+To develop and maintain endurance, try to do one or a combination of these activities three times a week with each continuous session lasting 20 to 40 minutes.

 If you have not exercised regularly in the past, start with gentle exercise sessions lasting 15 minutes and then build up to 20 minutes or more over a couple of months.